top of page

 It refers to a situation where someone is overly involved in other people's affairs, often with the intention of asserting their authority or demonstrating their importance.
 Officious individuals may insert themselves into situations where they are not needed or wanted, often causing more harm than good.
 The term 'officious' can also be used more broadly to describe any situation where someone acts in a way that is overly intrusive or interfering, such as in a workplace or social setting.
 Overall, the term 'officious' is used to describe someone who is excessively eager to offer unwanted or unnecessary help or advice, often in an intrusive or overbearing manner, and is often associated with behavior that is perceived as annoying or irritating.

-Example sentences of officious
+Example sentences containing officious

 1. The officious supervisor constantly interfered with my work.